muddymudskipper/documentation.eccenca.com/docs/develop/python-plugins/installation/index.md

 wheel               0.34.2
 ```

-You also can (un-)install packages in a specific version or from a source distribution file.
+You also can (un)install packages in a specific version or from a source distribution file.
 Please have a look at the [admin workspace python command group](../../../automate/cmemc-command-line-interface/command-reference/admin/workspace/python/index.md) for a complete documentation of the package / plugin commands.

 ## Usage